-Reiki originates from an ancient Tibetan healing system accessing life essence or Universal Life Force Energy to restore equilibrium and symmetry to the body, mind and spirit.
-The tradition may have been passed down by spiritual people in India and Tibet, remaining relatively unknown to the western world until recently.
+Reiki originates from an ancient healing system accessing life essence or Universal Life Force Energy to restore equilibrium and symmetry to the body, mind and spirit.
+The Japanese tradition may have been passed down by spiritual people in India and Tibet, remaining relatively unknown to the western world until recently.

 The divine life essence is referred to by many different names depending on the tradition of the culture and/or religion: life energy, universal force, life force, chi, qi, ki, taksu, orgone, prana, kundalini shakti, source, soul, The Holy Spirit, The Beloved, etc. It is precisely this divinity that is accessed when energy healing transpires.